Yuanyuan-Yuan/Manifold-SCA/DOCKER.md

 We already provide data and side channels in the `data` folder.

-You can also collect data.
+You can also collect data using our scripts.

 ```bash
 cd target/pin-3.11/source/tools/ManualExamples